kenn/active_flag/README.md

 Perfect solution to store multiple boolean values such as preferences, notification settings, achievement status, profile options, etc. in a single column.

-* **Single column to group multiple values.** You don't need to have many separate columns.
+* **Single column to group multiple boolean values.** You don't need to have many separate columns.
 You don't even need a migration when you add a new flag item to the list.
 * **Fast bitwise operations.** `WHERE languages & 3 > 0` is faster than `WHERE (english = true) OR (spanish = true) OR ...`

 ## Usage